-Figure 1 shows an MPC controller for process with two inputs and one output in a form that allows one to see the analogy was a typical feedback control loop process has a manipulated variable MV and a disturbance variable DV on the input in a controlled variable CV on the output a simple MPC controller used in this configuration has three basic components process model that predicts processor output a future trajectory of the set point and a control algorithm for computing the control action based on error
+Figure 1 shows an MPC controller for a process with two inputs and one output in a form that allows one to see the analogy to a typical feedback control loop.
+The process has a manipulated variable MV (the output) and a disturbance variable DV that acts on a controlled variable CV (input).